YanaGlad/YanaGlad/README.md

 👽 Hi there, I'm Yana Glad

-🎓 I am student in Mirea Technological University and Android Developer in Tinkoff!
+🎓 I am student at Mirea Technological University and Android Developer in Tinkoff!

 🚀 I am currently working on DeepSpace app for people who are into space!
 Download it now with QR code: